yegor256/blog/_drafts/_usa.md

 CNN [thinks](https://edition.cnn.com/travel/article/world-best-food-cultures/index.html)
 that the USA "cuisine" is the 10th best in the world (while Russia's is not even in the list).
-You know, I remember when I was in one office in Mountain View and we were going to have a lunch.
+You know, I remember when I was in one office in Mountain View and we were going to have lunch.
 Every day they would pick a different cuisine, like Korean, Japanese, Italian, and so on.
 I asked them, why can't we try American cuisine for a change?
 They were surprised and Mike said: "We don't have one," and then added, "Do you want hamburgers?"